 All other Admissions - In Year Admissions(IYAF)

 If you are considering a place for your child at Eastry Church of England Primary School we would welcome you to visit the school.
-During your visit you will have an opportunity to meet our headteacher, have a tour of the school and ask any questions you may have.
+During your visit you will have an opportunity to meet our Family Liaison Officer, have a tour of the school and ask any questions you may have.
 Please contact the school on 01304 611360 or email info@eastry.kent.sch.uk to arrange a visit, request an application form or if you have any further questions.

 Applications for in year admissions are made by completing an In Year Admissions Form (IYAF) which are held at the school.
 The school will let you know the outcome of your application within 10 school days although a decision is usually given much sooner than this.
 If we are unable to offer a place to your child because their year group is full you may request to be added to the schools waiting list.
 Waiting lists are prioritised according to the following:

-• Looked after children or all previously looked after children – a 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order.
+- Looked after children or all previously looked after children – a 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order.
 A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1)of the Children Act 1989).
 All references to previously looked after children in this Code mean such children who were adopted (or subject to child arrangements orders or special guardianship orders) immediately following having been looked after and those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.

-• Current Family Association - a brother or sister in the same school at the time of entry where the family continue to live at the same address as when the sibling was admitted – or – if they have moved – live within 2 miles of the school, or have moved to a property that is nearer to the school than the previous property as defined by the ‘Nearness’ criterion’ (below).
+- Current Family Association - a brother or sister in the same school at the time of entry where the family continue to live at the same address as when the sibling was admitted – or – if they have moved – live within 2 miles of the school, or have moved to a property that is nearer to the school than the previous property as defined by the ‘Nearness’ criterion’ (below).

-• Health and Special Access Reasons – Medical, health, social and special access reasons will be applied in accordance with the school’s legal obligations, in particular those under the Equality Act 2010.
+In this context brother or sister means children who live as brother and sister in the same house, including natural brothers or sisters, adopted siblings, stepbrothers or sisters, foster brothers or sisters. - Health and Special Access Reasons – Medical, health, social and special access reasons will be applied in accordance with the school’s legal obligations, in particular those under the Equality Act 2010.
 Priority will be given to those children whose mental or physical impairment means they

 have a demonstrable and significant need to attend a particular school.
 Equally this priority will apply to children whose parents’/guardians’ physical